State Treasurer's Office

 In order to qualify for aid, the assumed population of a county, based on several population and valuation estimates, must be greater than 80% of the county population less the population of all first, primary, or metro class cities or the assumed population must be equal to or greater than 30,000.
 The assumed population plus the population of any first class city in the FPD or MFO is multiplied by $10.00 to determine the total state aid to be received with a maximum amount set at $300,000.

-Applications must be post-marked by July 1st in order to be considered eligible.For more information, contact Treasury Managment at (402) 471-2455 or contact us.
+Applications must be post-marked by September 20th in order to be considered eligible.For more information, contact Treasury Management at (402) 471-2455 option 5 or contact us.

 The concept of mutual aid and assistance that Kevin Edwards believes in and helped solidify into state law actually went a long way to saving his life after a car accident in December 2009.